JinraeKim/ParametrisedConvexApproximators.jl/README.md

 [ParametrisedConvexApproximators.jl](https://github.com/JinraeKim/ParametrisedConvexApproximators.jl) is a package providing (pararmetrised) convex approximators.

+# !!!NOTICE!!!
+This package is being rewritten, see branch `rewrite-code`.

 ## Supported approximators
 This package provides the following approximators.
 - **convex approximators (CAs)**